Oak eggar

-Lasiocampa quercus, the oak eggar, is a common moth of the family Lasiocampidae found in Europe, including Britain and Ireland.
+The oak eggar (Lasiocampa quercus) is a common moth of the family Lasiocampidae found in Europe and northern and western parts of Asia.
 It feeds on a variety of plant species (mainly heather and bilberry), and may develop over two years in higher latitudes, where it may be known as the northern eggar.
 Its specific name quercus refers to the fact that its cocoon generally resembles an acorn, not that its primary food source is oak.

 Habitat

-The oak eggar's habitat is wide ranging, including scrub, heath, moor, downland, hedges and sea cliffs, reflecting the larva's very varied range of food plants.
+The oak eggar's habitat is wide-ranging, including scrub, heath, moor, downland, hedges and sea cliffs, reflecting the larva's very varied range of food plants.

 Lifecycle

 Adult

 The moth's wingspan is about 45 mm (male) to 75 mm (female), the female being larger and paler than the male.
 It is Britain's largest day-flying moth.

 The oak eggar is on the wing for about two months between May and September, depending on the latitude.
-In more northerly latitudes, development can span two years, with larvae over-wintering the first year, and the pupae in the second year.
+In more northerly latitudes, development can span two years, with larvae overwintering the first year, and the pupae in the second year.
 In northern areas it is known as the northern eggar; this was formerly thought to be a separate species, but is generally assumed to be a subspecies Lasiocampa quercus callunae, there is no clear geographical separation of the two types, but the northern eggar tends to be the larger of the two.
 There are morphological differences and different food preferences.
 Males tend to be day fliers, while females tend to fly from dusk.

 Unpaired females may attract a large number of males, and eggs are laid loosely in undergrowth.